Transport and Infrastructure Scrutiny Committee - Friday 1 December 2023, 10:00am - West Yorkshire Combined Authority Webcasting

 Mayor Tracy Brabin Mayor of West Yorkshire - 1:54:12

 England yesterday as part of our strategic partnership work and I was pleased to see there is a number of schemes in Calderdale that has been traditionally hard to build in Councillor because of your topography, but then in one, and I was particularly pleased.
-That is enough Calderdale, where there are areas of deprivation and real need for a decent social housing
+That is enough Calderdale, where there are areas of deprivation and real need for a decent social housingwhat is Co complex is that companies that provide modular housing are going bust

 we are looking at peat we're looking into a piece of work working with homes England to identify how situ managed to make it work, because they're there modular housing and they make their walls and all, although the pieces of the house actually next to where the building is that what is that the key, what is the key to make sure that modular homebuilders don't go bust in West Yorkshire because we can we can use them, so I'm not averse to modular, I think it provides a solution to many of our challenges, but what's happening with the market that we've got a modular housebuilder that's gone bust when actually we need it, so it is a question, but I am pleased I was really pleased to see these schemes coming online for Calderdale